ivanovitchm/mlops_nd_c3/pipeline/README.md

 Model cards are a succinct approach for documenting the creation, use, and shortcomings of a model.
 The idea is to write a documentation such that a non-expert can understand the model card's contents.
 For additional information see the Model Card paper: https://arxiv.org/pdf/1810.03993.pdf

 ## Model Details
 Ivanovitch Silva created the model.
-A complete data pipeline was built using DVC and Scikit-Learn to train a Decision Tree model.
+A complete data pipeline was built using DVC and Scikit-Learn to train a XGBoost model.
 For the sake of understanding, a simple hyperparameter-tuning was conducted, and the hyperparameters values adopted in the train are described in a [yaml file](https://github.com/ivanovitchm/mlops_nd_c3/blob/main/params.yaml).

 ## Intended Use
 This model is used as a proof of concept for the evaluation of an entire data pipeline incorporating MLOps assumptions.
 The data pipeline is composed of the following stages: a) ``data``, b) ``eda``, c) ``preprocess``, d) ``check data``, e) ``segregate``, f) ``train``, g) ``evaluate`` and h) ``check model``.